vietstacker/Viettel-Digital-Talent-Program-2022/Practice-4/Ho-Nguyen-Khang/readme.md

           summary: "Host high CPU load (instance {{ $labels.instance }})"
           description: "CPU load is > 80%\n  VALUE = {{ $value }}\n  LABELS: {{ $labels }}"

-We have 4 rules group in this file, starting with 'name: <rule-groups-name>'
+- 04 rules group in this file, starting with 'name: <rule-groups-name>'

-- 'expr' is the condition required for the alert to trigger.
+  - 'expr': condition required for the alert to trigger.

-- 'for' is the minimum duration for an alert’s expression to be true (active) before updating to a firing status
+  - 'for': minimum duration for an alert’s expression to be true (active) before updating to a firing status

   - 'labels' can be anything, any labels that attached to the alert

-- 'annotations' is a way to communicate actionable or contextual information such as a description or runbook link
+  - 'annotations': way to communicate actionable or contextual information such as a description or runbook link

 ## 2.3 Configure alertmanager to push alert to mail

-Config file alertmanager.yml with command
+Config file _alertmanager.yml_ with command

     $ vim /etc/alertmanager/alertmanager.yml